Ozempic alternatives: 9 options to consider

 Compounded semaglutide features the same active ingredient as Ozempic and Wegovy and, like these brand-name versions, is a weekly injection that requires a prescription from a healthcare provider.
 If you and your practitioner decide that compounded semaglutide might be the best Ozempic alternative for you, it’s important to ensure that the medication is prepared by a reputable compounding pharmacy that adheres to strict quality control measures.

 Cost: Compounded medications are not typically covered by insurance, but they can be more affordable than paying for Ozempic out-of-pocket if you don’t have insurance or your insurance doesn’t cover the drug.
-If you qualify, Ro offers compounded semaglutide starting at $249 for the first month; from there, the medication costs $299 monthly.
+If you qualify, Ro offers compounded semaglutide starting at $194 for the first month and then $399 monthly.
+(FYI, costs include both the Body membership and medication.)

 Current availability: Compounded semaglutide through Ro is currently available.
 But availability of the drug may differ if you fill the Rx elsewhere.